Domain wall motion with surface acoustic waves#

 # final magnetization

-# plot DW position in function of time
+# plot DW position as a function of time

 plt.xlabel("Time (ns)")